-Are there possible complications with colonoscopy?
+Are there possible complications with colonoscopy or upper endoscopy?

 Although serious complications are rare, any medical procedure has the potential for risks.
-Risks from the procedure include perforation, or a tear through the lining of the colon, bleeding from a biopsy site, reaction to medications, heart and lung problems, and dental or eye injuries.
+Risks from the procedure include perforation, or a tear through the lining of the colon, stomach or esophagus, bleeding from a biopsy site, reactions to medications, heart and lung problems, and dental or eye injuries.